lsst/dp1_lsst_io/docs/products/catalogs/visit_detector_table.rst

 ===========

 A "visit" is an observation in a single filter, obtained at a given time and sky coordinate.
-A "detector" is one of the LSSTCam's 189 CCDs (charge-coupled device).
+A "detector" is one of the 189 CCDs (charge-coupled devices) that make up LSSTCam.
 A "CcdVisit" refers to an observation with a single detector as the reference for the observational metadata (e.g., airmass, seeing).
+This table includes image characterization information measured from the image, including things such as the PSF size, sky background, and image zeropoint.

 Tutorials
 ---------